levhas/GameOfLife/README.md

 # GameOfLife
 Just simple implementation of Conways game of Life using SFML for the graphics

-This was one of my first projects in which I used OOP (and c++ in general), so the it has some messy code all over the place.
+This old project is one of my first projects in which I used OOP (and c++ in general), so the it has some messy code all over the place.

 ## How to run: